robertthiesmeier/cross_site_imputation/README.md

 frame metadata: meta summarize,  eform fixed

 ```
+### Adjusted complete case analysis
-### Approach :two: Federated analysis using only studies with complete information on all variables
+Approach :two: Federated analysis using only studies with complete information on all variables
 This approach takes into consideration 3/5 studies and disregards study 4 and 5 as a result of systematically missing data on C at these sites.

 ```ruby